The Singleton

 Localized: reading as if Kael is in Seattle, near the Space Needle

-This morning, she decided firm.
+This morning she had decided firm.

 ---